Oxford-Growers/Oxford-Growers/privacy.md

 * A contact email address.
 * A approximate address.

+## If you email us

+Any emails sent to [oxfordgrowers@gmail.com](mailto:oxfordgrowers@gmail.com) then we may retain the content of the email as well as the email address the email was sent from.

 ## If you get involved

 We may retain contact details including phone number.
 We may retain any other information you provide us with, such as relevant skills and experience.